xcp-ng/xcp-ng-org/docs/guides.md

 #### Different Sized and Shaped RAID Arrays

 We might want to create a RAID array with more or fewer drives or a different RAID level.
 Common types would be a two drive RAID 1 array or a 4 drive RAID 5, 6 or 10 array.
-Those cases are very easy to accomodate by changing the parameters when building the RAID array, altering the `level=` or `raid-devices=` parameters and the list of drives on the `mdadm --create` command line.
+Those cases are very easy to accommodate by changing the parameters when building the RAID array, altering the `level=` or `raid-devices=` parameters and the list of drives on the `mdadm --create` command line.
 The only other consideration is to make sure the drives used are accounted for in a `DEVICE` line in the `mdadm.conf` file.

 The number of drives in a specific level of RAID array can also affect the performance of the array.
 A good rule of thumb for RAID 5 or 6 arrays is to have a number of drives that is a power of two (2, 4, 8, etc.) plus the number of extra drives where space is used for parity information, one drive for RAID 5 and two drives for RAID 6.
 The RAID 5 array we created in the example system meets that recommendation by having 3 drives.
 A 5 drive RAID5 array, or 4 or 6 drive RAID 6 arrays would as well.
 A good rule of thumb for RAID 10 arrays is to have an even number of drives.
 For RAID 10 in Linux an even number of drives is not a requirement as it is on other types of systems.
 In addition, it may be possible to get better performance by creating a 2 drive RAID 10 array instead of a 2 drive RAID 1 array.